AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 AMReX-Hydro contains an embedded boundary (EB) aware version of the Godunov algorithm discussed above, although with fewer options available.
-This EB implementation employs a piecewise linear method (PLM) :cite:`needref`, and always includes any forcing terms *after* the computation of the transverse terms.
+This EB implementation employs a piecewise linear method (PLM), and always includes any forcing terms *after* the computation of the transverse terms.
 EBGodunov attempts to use fourth-order limited slopes wherever possible, as described in :ref:`EBslopes`.